Ibrokhim7755/NLP-Natural-Language-Processing/README.md

 1. **Tokenization**: Breaking down a text into individual words, phrases, or sentences, known as tokens, to facilitate analysis.

-Part-of-speech tagging: Assigning grammatical categories (such as noun, verb, adjective) to each word in a sentence.
+2. **Part-of-speech tagging**: Assigning grammatical categories (such as noun, verb, adjective) to each word in a sentence.

-Named Entity Recognition (NER): Identifying and classifying entities (e.g., names of people, locations, organizations) within a text.
+3. **Named Entity Recognition (NER)**: Identifying and classifying entities (e.g., names of people, locations, organizations) within a text.

 Syntax and grammar analysis: Parsing the grammatical structure of sentences to understand the relationships between words.